thalwai9/ZooFoodCost/README.md

 animals.csv: Contains information about animal species, their food type, and rates. zoo.xml: Provides information about the animals in the zoo, including their names and weights.

+## Unit Tests

+To run unit tests for the Zoo Food CostPerDay Test, follow these steps:

+1. Navigate to the test project directory: cd ZooFoodCostPerDayTest.Tests

+2. Run the tests:
+   dotnet test

 ## Contributing
 Contributions are welcome!
 Please feel free to open issues or pull requests for any improvements or new features.